linebots/LINE/README.md

 **Install LINE from repository:**

 The LINE library has a number of dependencies.
 The easiest way to install them is through the use of a Python package manager such as `pip` or `easy_install`.
+(After installing the LINE library with dependencies, remove it leaving the dependencies behind.
+This allows the use of the libary files included in this repository.)

     pip install LINE
+    pip uninstall LINE

 **Install LINE from source:**